iocafe/iocafe-doc/source/hw-io-abstraction/spi/adc-mcp3208.rst

 MCP3208 is 8-Channel 12-Bit A/D converters chip created by Microchip Technology Inc, which connects to micro-controller trough SPI bus.
 This chip is nice for hobbyist, it is simple to program and is available as 16-PDIP (pins for trough holes) which is perfect for breadboard or home made PCB prototyping.
-There is also 4 channel version of the chip, MCP3204.
+There is also 4 channel version of the chip MCP3204, and similar 10 bit ADCs MCP3004 and MCP3008.
+(10 bit chips versions require modification in processing of device's SPI reply)

 - Device are successive approximation 12-bit analog to digital (A/D) converters with on-board sample and hold circuitry.
 - The MCP3208 is programmable to provide four pseudo-differential input pairs or eight single-ended inputs.